With signing of Tim Horn, Huskies hope they’ve found an answer to recent kicking woes

 “You’d think it’s not really hard,” Chris Petersen said Wednesday.

-That was Petersen’s response when asked about his process for evaluating high school kickers.
+That was Petersen’s response when asked about his process for evaluating high-school kickers.

 “Because that’s the one position that doesn’t change when they get here,” he continued.
 “But it seems to be hard.
 I mean, really, the snap’s the same, the hold’s the same, the speed of the game doesn’t change.
 I guess it’s the size of the stadiums that change that kind of making it more difficult (on kickers).
 And I think there is an adjustment period, for all these guys; we’ve kind of experienced that over the course of time, kickers included.”